 How Do You Treat Mosquito Bites?

-First and foremost, don’t scratch your mosquito bites!
-We know this can be hard, but scratching the affected area can create openings in your skin that attract bacteria and cause infection.
-To minimize the itchiness of a bite and lessen your risk of infection, wash the area gently with soap and water, then apply calamine lotion, an over-the-counter anti-itch cream, or an itch-relieving essential oil.
-Applying ice to the bite is another good way to bring down swelling, as is taking an antihistamine such as Benadryl or Claritin.
+First and foremost, don't scratch your mosquito bites!
+We know it is difficult to resist the urge, but scratching the affected area can create openings in your skin that attract bacteria and cause infection.
+To minimize the itchiness of a bite and lessen your risk of disease, wash the area gently with soap and water, then apply calamine lotion, an over-the-counter anti-itch or cortisone cream, or an itch-relieving essential oil.

-How Can You Avoid Getting Bitten?
+How Can You Avoid Getting Bitten by Mosquitoes?

 Comments will be approved before showing up.